-Chipotle Mexican Grill’s Jalapeno and Corn Salsa has to be one of my favorite salsa’s to put on my burrito when I go to Chipotle Mexican Grill.
-What makes it unique is that so often we associate salsa with tomatoes, we are often used to tomatoes being paired with peppers but not corn.
+Chipotle Mexican Grill’s Jalapeno and Corn Salsa has to be one of my favorite salsa’s to put on my burrito when I go to the restaurant.
+What makes it unique is that so often we associate salsa with tomatoes.
+We are often used to tomatoes being paired with peppers but not corn.

 You could make this recipe using fresh corn on the cob.
 Do you need to learn how to cut corn off of the cob?
 Watch this video.

-Chipotle Mexican Grill's Spicy Corn Salsa
+Chipotle Corn Salsa

-- 2 cups frozen corn fresh is better
+- 2 cups frozen corn

 - 1/4 cup chopped cilantro

-- 2 teaspoons finely chopped jalapeno
+- 2 teaspoons finely chopped jalapeno seeds removed

 - 1/2 teaspoon kosher salt

-- 2 teaspoons lime juice
+- 1 teaspoon lime juice